What Does A Black Light Show On Skin

 Limitations and Considerations

 Additionally, the fluorescence patterns can be influenced by various factors, including skin type, age, and the presence of certain medications or topical products.
-It's essential to disclose any relevant information to your dermatologist to ensure accurate interpretation of the results.
+So naturally, it's essential to disclose any relevant information to your dermatologist to ensure accurate interpretation of the results.
 Finally, avoid prolonged exposure to UV light, as it can damage your skin.
 Wood's lamp examinations are typically brief and pose minimal risk, but it's always wise to exercise caution.

 Safety Precautions